6 Important .NET Concepts

 So which data types are ref type and value type?

 In .NET depending on data types the variable is either assigned on the stack or on the heap.
-'String' and 'Objects' are reference types and any other .NET primitive data types are assigned on the stack.
-Below figure explains the same in a more detailed manner.
+'String' and 'Objects' are reference types and any other .NET primitive data types are assigned on the stack. the Below figure explains the same in a more detailed manner.

 Boxing and Unboxing

-WOW, you have given so much knowledge, so what's the use of it in actual programming.
-One of the biggest implications is to understand the performance hit which is incurred due to data moving from stack to heap and vice versa.
+WOW, you have given so much knowledge, so what's the use of it in actual programming?
+One of the biggest implications is to understand the performance hit that is incurred due to data moving from stack to heap and vice versa.
 Consider the below code snippet.
 When we move a value type to a reference type the data is moved from the stack to the heap.
 When we move the reference type to a value type the data is moved from the heap to the stack.

-When the data moves from value types to reference types its termed as 'Boxing' and vice versa is termed as 'UnBoxing'.
+When the data moves from value types to reference types it's termed as 'Boxing' and vice versa is termed as 'UnBoxing'.

 Performance implication of boxing and unboxing